 How to grow fresh herbs in your kitchen?
 In 3 simple steps

-The herbs name mentioned in the video:
+The herb names mentioned in the video:

-You can plant them in the garden or balcony, and if you can’t grow them, get some fresh/dried herbs from your local supermarket and add to different recipes!
+You can plant them in the garden or balcony, and if you can’t grow them, get some fresh/dried herbs from your local supermarket and add them to different recipes!

 - Henning SM, Zhang Y, Seeram NP, Lee RP, Wang P, Bowerman S, Heber D. Antioxidant capacity and phytochemical content of herbs and spices in dry, fresh and blended herb paste form.
 Int J Food Sci Nutr.
 2011 May;62(3):219-25. doi: 10.3109/09637486.2010.530595.
 Epub 2010 Dec 1.
 PMID: 21118053.